 The first step is usually our free 20 minute consultation.
 We can take a look at your situation and advise over the phone or face to face.
 It's then your choice whether you use our services.

 If you use our services, we will draft a legal letter.
-This sets out your history to the Home Office and uses the legal framework to show why you are entitled to Leave to Remain.
+This sets out your history to the Home Office and uses the legal framework to show why you are entitled to Permission to Stay.
 We will submit the application on your behalf and ensure all the right evidence gets to the Home Office.
-We are here to provide advice to you throughout the process.
+Throughout the process we are here to provide advice to you.

 "Without a doubt, Angela and her team are the best immigration company I have had a pleasure working with."Ars Pog